 - 29. There was a school in the home.
-My teacher was Miss A I am convinced that she knew that I was being abused and she used it as a threat to try to punish me.
-She would threaten to send me to see Brother WWW Who I was terrified of.
+My teacher was Miss A. I am convinced that she knew that I was being abused and she used it as a threat to try to punish me.
+She would threaten to send me to see Brother who I was terrified of.
 She treated me very badly and did everything she could to demean me.
 I never learned anything while I was at school. - 30.
-I remember that Miss A had a budgie and she kept it on her desk.
-I hated Miss A manual and she didn't like me.
+I remember that Miss And a budgie and she kept it on her desk.
+I hated Miss And she didn't like me.
 I killed her budgie with a sharp pencil.
-I really liked the budgie and the only reason I did it was to get back at Miss A miss A - 31.
+I really liked the budgie and the only reason I did it was to get back at Miss And I remember that Miss And I stayed in a big house in Aberdour across from St John Bosco's. - 31.
 There were woodwork classes and you also got PT.
 The school day was not as long as normal school and I can also remember being taken to the local swimming baths.